 As one might suspect, graminoids (grass-like species) are the dominant vegetation type in tall, mixed and short grass prairie habitats.
-Though dominant in terms of cover, the diversity of grass species, on the other hand, is far lower than forb species.
-As an example, on the Manitoba Tall Grass Prairie Preserve there are around 27 grasses and well over 300 forbs.
+Though dominant in terms of cover, the diversity of grass species is much lower than forb (wildflower) species.
+By way of example, the Manitoba Tall Grass Prairie Preserve in southeastern Manitoba has approximately 27 grasses and well over 300 forbs.

 Grasses comprise 25 - 100% of the vegetation cover in dry prairies and 75 - 100% of the cover in medium to moist prairies.
 Forbs, on the other hand, comprise only 5 - 50% cover in any prairie type.

 Reddish stalks and feathery seed heads are the attractive features of this bunch grass.

 Big bluestem adds a beautiful reddish hue to the late summer landscape.

 The stalks alternate between green and a gorgeous reddish brown.
 The copper-coloured seed heads are covered in silky hairs.

 Profuse flower stalks bear fruits in star-like clusters.

 A common woodland sedge that is often mistaken for short, soft grass.